Data science in a post-COVID world

 These teams should look at patterns that are emerging in geographies that have opened up again post-COVID.
 Is everything running at full capacity?
 How are things going?
 There is quite a bit of data that can be leveraged, but it comes in pieces.
 If we combine these learnings with what we saw prior to and during COVID to retrain our models, as well as ask new questions, then we’re looking at highly valuable data science with mixed models that accounts for swings in practices and activities.

-It is imperative that teams persistently monitor models — what they do, how they perform — to identify when they become out of whack with reality.
+It is imperative that teams persistently monitor models — what thesey do, how they perform — to identify when they become out of whack with reality.
 This goes way beyond classic A/B testing and also involves challenger models and mixing models from pre-COVID with newer ones.
 Try out other hypotheses and add new assumptions.
 Organizations might be surprised to see what suddenly works much better than before — and then to see those model assumptions eventually fail again.

 Organizations should prepare themselves by putting in place a flexible data science function that can continuously build, update, and deploy models to represent an ever-evolving reality.